undera/pylgbst/README.md

 - `pip install pygatt` - [pygatt](https://github.com/peplin/pygatt) lib, works on both Windows and Linux
 - `pip install gatt` - [gatt](https://github.com/getsenic/gatt-python) lib, supports Linux, does not work on Windows
-- `pip install gattlib` - [gattlib](https://bitbucket.org/OscarAcena/pygattlib) - supports Linux, does not work on Windows
+- `pip install gattlib` - [gattlib](https://bitbucket.org/OscarAcena/pygattlib) - supports Linux, does not work on Windows, requires `sudo`

 _Please let author know if you have discovered any compatibility/preprequisite details, so we will update this section to help future users_

+Depending on backend type, you might need Linux `sudo` to be used when running Python.

 #### Bluetooth Connection Options
 There is optional parameter for `MoveHub` class constructor, accepting instance of `Connection` object.
 By default, it will try to use whatever `get_connection_auto()` returns.
 You have several options to manually control that: